leon-kj/kswo_navi/README.md

+# KSWO Navi
-Start the VITE Frontend server with 'npm start' for a dev server.
+Start the VITE Frontend server with `npm start` for a dev server.
-Start the backend with 'node server/server.js'.
+Start the backend with `node server/server.js`.